Dimabytes/portfolio/README.md

 - Portfolio.
 App for portfolio page.
 - static.
 Static folder.
 - templates.
 Folder with templates.
+- utils.
+Folder with helpless utils for the project.
 - works.
 App for pages with my works.